open-function-computers-llc/rad-theme-engine-docs/content/docs/configuration/handlebars.md

 To change your template extension from the default (`.tpl`) [here](../../getting-started/handlebars/#template-file-extension) are some instructions.

+## Template Directory

+Changing `template-directory` will change where handlebars looks for your template files.

 ## Example

-This is a theme configuration with a couple additional helpers and a custom `.view` template extension.
-Note that their `.view` template files must be in a folder named `view`.
+This is a theme configuration with a couple additional helpers, a custom `.view` template extension, where template files will live in the `views` folder instead of `tpl`.

 ```php
 <?php # config.php